 To make this huge work accessible for everyone, the publishers have decided to break it down into a series of 128 page softback books that are grouped into years.
 This will allow Bomber Command researchers to focus on particular periods of operations without having to invest in a single huge and expensive hardback book.
 The first set of three softback volumes to be published will cover 1943*.

 *Red Kite have decided to publish 1943 first (as this was a major transitional year in the night airwar), and then will release the volumes for 1940-42.
 The series will be concluded with vols on 1944-45 and on the night airwar over Russia and the Med.
-It is estimated the series will run to between 12 – 15 volumes and be published every two months.
+It is estimated the series will run to between 12 – 15 volumes and be published every few months.